Antennas, Antenna Cables, Wireless Products: Technical Articles

 Materials Composition:

-• RG174: RG174 coaxial cables often consist of a silver-plated copper center conductor, surrounded by a dielectric insulator, typically made from solid polyethylene.
+• RG174: RG174 coaxial cables often consist of a silver-plated copper center conductor surrounded by a dielectric insulator, typically solid polyethylene.
 This assembly is then covered by a shield, usually made from tinned copper, followed by an external PVC jacket.

 • LMR-100: This cable features a copper center conductor, often silver-plated, and a gas-injected foam polyethylene dielectric core.
 LMR-100 is recognized for its dual shielding, with the inner layer being aluminum and the outer layer made from tinned copper braid, all enveloped in a durable polyethylene jacket.